michael-lazar/rtv/README.md

 <h1 align="center">Reddit Terminal Viewer</h1>

 <p align="center">
-RTV provides a text-based interface (TUI) to view and interact with Reddit.<br>
+RTV provides a text-based interface (TUI) to view and interact with Reddit from your terminal.<br>
 </p>

 <p align="center">